Analysis and mitigation of residual exchange coupling in linear spin qubit arrays: Linear qubit arrays with residual exchange

 \section{Linear qubit arrays with residual exchange}

 So far we have only considered the performance of a DQD with residual exchange.
 However, when scaling up spin qubit devices, a finite exchange between neighboring spins will be present.
 Therefore, we consider a chain of $N$ qubits in a magnetic gradient field, in which only nearest neighbors $\langle i,j \rangle$ are connected by exchange $J_{ij}$ as in Fig.~\ref{fig:qubit_array}(c).
+We note that next-nearest neighbor interactions are small compared to the already small residual nearest neighbor interaction \cite{Braakman_2013}.
 We write the Hamiltonian as

 with the magnetic field $\mathbf{B}^{(i)} = (0,B_{y}^{(i)}(t),B_{z}^{(i)})$ at the position of spin $\mathbf{S}^{(i)}$, where $i,j \in \{1, \dots, N\}$.
 We have a homogeneous and gradient field in the $z$-direction $B_{z}^{(i)}=B_{z} + b_{z}^{(i)}$ for individual addressing.
 In the $y$-direction a static gradient field which together with oscillating gate voltages creates oscillating magnetic fields at the QDs, $B_{y}^{(i)}(t) = B_{y,0}^{(i)} + B_{y,1}^{(i)} \cos(\omega^{(i)} t + \phi^{(i)})$.